SULOS

 Tactics

-• Use the double diamond model in the design process and devote 70-80% of effort to user research to identify and validate the right problem.
+• Use the double diamond model in the design process, devoting 70-80% of the effort to user research to identify and validate the right problem.
 The remaining time will be used to evaluate the solution we build to ensure it is effective.

 • Use real customer data from the pilot phase to define Phase 2 of the project.